Cabin 28: The Unsolved Keddie Murders of California

 In 1981, a cabin in the woods played host to a brutal family murder.By Orrin Grey

-The slayings are chilling enough, and are made all the more unsettling by the fact that they remain unsolved, leading some to suspect a police cover-up.
+The slayings are chilling enough.
+Yet the case is made all the more unsettling by the fact that it remains unsolved, leading some to suspect a police cover-up.

 Glenna Sharp—who went by the name Sue—had been renting Cabin 28 in the tiny community of Keddie, California since November of 1980.
 She lived there with her five children.
 On the night of the murders, Sue was at home while her two youngest sons and one of their friends played in an adjacent room.
 Tina, Sue’s youngest daughter, returned home around 10 o’clock, after an evening of watching television with the neighbors in Cabin 27.

 Sue’s oldest son John had spent the day in the town of Quincy with his friend Dana Wingate.
 The pair was last seen walking along State Route 70.
 They returned home to Cabin 28 later that night, presumably retiring to John’s basement bedroom.
 Whether they entered the home with the murder in-progress or became aware of intruders after hearing a disturbance upstairs is unknown.
 In either case, John and Dana would not survive the night.

 The following morning, Sue’s oldest daughter Sheila came home after a night spent with friends.
 Upon entering, she discovered three bodies on the living room floor of Cabin 28.